courtois-neuromod/cneuromod_docs/source/MRI.md

 ### Auditory system

 For functional sessions, participant wore MRI compatible  S15 [Sensimetric](http://www.sens.com/products/model-s15/) headphone inserts, proving high-quality acoustic stimulation and substantial attenuation of background noise.
 On the computer used for stimuli presentation, a custom impulse response of the headphones is applied with an online finite impulse response filter using the LADSPA DSP to all the presented stimuli.This impulse response was provided by the manufacturer.
 Sounds was amplified using an [AudioSource](http://audiosource.net/shop/amp100vs/) AMP100V amplifier, situated in the control room.
+Participants also wear earmuffs, adapted from commercially available [model](https://www.homedepot.ca/product/workhorse-foldable-head-band-earmuff-nrr-25/1001105366).
+The commercial earmuffs have been cut and glued back together in order to be thin enough to be used with the 64-channels MRI coil.

 ### Stimuli presentation

 For the HCP-trt dataset, Eprime scripts provided by the Human Connectome project were adapted for our presentation system, and run using Eprime 2.0.
-For all other tasks, a custom overlay on top of Psychopy was used to present the different tasks and synchronize task with the scanner's trigger pulses.
+For all other tasks, a custom overlay on top of the [psychopy library](https://www.psychopy.org/) was used to present the different tasks and synchronize task with the scanner trigger pulses.
 This software also allowed to trigger the start of the eyetracking system, and onset the stimuli presentation.
 Trigger pulses were also recorded in the [AcqKnowledge software](https://www.biopac.com/product/acqknowledge-software/).
 All task stimuli scripts are available through [github](https://github.com/courtois-neuromod/task_stimuli).

 ## Physiological measures

 ### Biopac
 During all sequences, electrophysiological signals were recorded using a Biopac M160  MRI compatible systems and amplifiers.
 Measurements were acquired at 1000 Hz.
-Recodings were synch to the scans via the triggers pulses.
+Recodings were synchronized to the MRI scans via trigger pulses.
 All measurements were recorded and monitored using Biopac's AcqKnowledge sofware.

 ### Plethysmograph
- Participant’s pulse was measured using a MR-compatible plethysmograph.
+Participant cardiac pulse was measured using an MRI compatible plethysmograph.
 A Biopac TSD200-MRI photoplethysmogram transducer was  placed on the foot or toe of the participants to obtain beat-by-beat estimates of heart rate.

 ### Skin conductance
-Skin conductance, was measured using two electrodes, one applied to the sole of the foot and the othet to ankle, to record their electrodermal response.
+Skin conductance, was measured using two electrodes, one applied to the sole of the foot and the other to the ankle, to record the participant electrodermal response.

 ### Electrocardiogram
 An electrocardiogram (ECG) was used to  measure the electrical activity generated by the heart.
-The ECG was recorded using three MR-compatible electrodes that were placed adjacent to one aother, on the lower left rib cage, just under the heart.
+The ECG was recorded using three MRI compatible electrodes that were placed adjacent to one aother, on the lower left rib cage, just under the heart.

 ### Respiration
-Participant’s respiration is measured using a custom MRI compatible respiration belt.
-The respiration system consists of: a pressure cuff  taken from a blood pressure monitor (PhysioLogic blood), a pressure sensor (MPXV5004GC7U, NXP USA Inc), and flexible tubing.
-The cuff is attached to the participant’s upper abdomen using Velcro strap, and connected to the pressure sensor, located outside the scanner room, using tubing passed through the waveguide.
-The pressure signal is recorded using an analog input on the Biopac system, and monitored using AcqKnowledge software.
+Participant’s respiration was measured using a custom MRI compatible respiration belt.
+The respiration system consisted of: a pressure cuff taken from a blood pressure monitor (PhysioLogic blood), a pressure sensor (MPXV5004GC7U, NXP USA Inc), and flexible tubing.
+The cuff was attached to the participant upper abdomen using Velcro strap, and then connected to the pressure sensor, located outside the scanner room, using tubing passed through a waveguide.
+The pressure signal was recorded using an analog input on the Biopac system, and monitored using AcqKnowledge software.